 There’s hope for a connected Philippines yet.
 The DOST will unveil its P1.4-billion public WiFi project on July 24.

 And while the project’s initial phase will be limited to just 6 sites at launch, which means it could take several months before a public hotspot pops up near your address, the promise of democratized access to Google, Facebook, and other online destinations, especially in the poorest rural areas, is always worth waiting for.
+Many people ask, should you use public WiFi?
+Is it safe?
+But the government have assured us that it’s completely safe.

 Research shows that Internet adoption spurs economic growth, after all — contrary to what your boss must be thinking after catching you watching a cat video on Facebook during office hours.